Initial contact How does Math 110A Online work?

 Section 831 of Math 110A is a *HYBRID*

-course, meaning it meets on-campus
+course, meaning the class is mostly online but meets on-campus

 ), as well as hand-written homework.
 Students regularly participate in online discussion forums

 about mathematics.
 Math 110A online covers exactly the same material